vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 And controller args will be validated before controller method is executed.
 Validators are regular services and you can inject any other service using constructor injection.

-At this point you should already know a 90% of Scepter framework and you are ready to start creating amazing backends using it.
+At this point you should already know a 90% of Vesper framework and you are ready to start creating amazing backends using it.
 Example repository for this sample is available [here](https://github.com/graphframework/javascript-advanced-example).